 Clubs & Activities

-The Lego Robotics Team was established in 2013 and serves as a capstone experience exclusively for our 6th graders.
-Supported by a team of faculty advisors, the students are expected to build autonomous machines and to devise strategies for implemenation on a specified Robotics Course filled with obstacles and challenges.
-Sponsored by the First Lego League of Massachusetts, competitions are held during the winter in various locations across the state.
-Practices are held once during the week before school and once during a designated lunch/recess period.
+The LEGO Robotics Team was established in 2013 and serves as a capstone experience exclusively for our 6th graders.
+Sponsored by the First LEGO League (FLL) of Massachusetts, competitions are held during the winter in various locations across the state.

 Practices are held throughout the fall on Wednesdays, either before or after school (depending on student availability), and during the lunch/recess period on Thursdays.

 In addition to weekly practices, students who join the team commit to participating in a state qualifier competition.
 The date of the competition has yet to be assigned by FLL, but it will likely be either November 23rd or December 7th and will take all day.
 If the team advances to the State Championships, they will also compete on December 14th.

 Sign-ups for the Robotics Team takes place during the first week of school, at school.